chris-stanton/BOILERPLATE-stripe-api/README.md

     - ``` npm start ``` Starts server
     - ``` npm test ``` Starts server using Nodemon
 4. Server is listening on port: 5000
-5. Credit Card Number: ``4242 4242 4242 4242`` provided by stripe for testing purposes ONLY.
+5. Credit Card Number: ``4242 4242 4242 4242`` provided by stripe for testing purposes only.
 THIS IS NOT A VALID CREDIT CARD

 ## License